noncomputable/noncomputable.github.io/index.md

 ---
 ### Hi there!

-I'm Andrew, and I'm into computational social science.
+I'm Andrew, and I'm into computational drug discovery and social science.

+I want accelerate the rate at which we discover new treatments for big diseases.

 I want a robust understanding of how social systems _work_ and how they can be _improved_.

 I try to augment my ability to do both of these things with machines that can do the computation better than I can.